Hodge decomposition for Cousin groups and for Oeljeklaus-Toma manifolds: Introduction

 \section{Introduction}

 A Cousin group $X$ is a quotient $\C^n/ \Lambda$, where $\Lambda$ is a discrete subgroup of rank $n+m$, with $1 \leq m \leq n$, such that the global holomorphic functions on $X$ are constant.
 They are named after P. Cousin and introduced in \cite{Cousin}.
-In \cite{v83} it is shown that a Cousin group has finite dimensional Dolbeault cohomology groups provided the discrete subgroup $\Lambda$ satisfies a certain dispersiveness condition, which we shall describe in the paper and call weak dispersiveness.
-Moreover, Hodge decomposition is proven by Vogt to hold on $X$ under this same condition.
+In \cite{v83} it is shown that a Cousin group has finite dimensional Dolbeault cohomology groups provided if and only if the discrete subgroup $\Lambda$ satisfies a certain dispersiveness condition, which we shall describe in the paper and call {\it weak dispersiveness.} Moreover, Hodge decomposition is proven by Vogt to hold on $X$ under this same condition.

 The aim of our paper is twofold.
-Firstly, we extend the result of Vogt to open sets $U$ in $\C^n/ \Lambda$, whose inverse image in $\C^n$ are convex domains, see Theorem~\ref{main}.
-For this we need to impose a new condition on the discrete subgroup $\Lambda$, which we shall call strong dispersiveness.
-We show that this condition is actually equivalent to the finite generation of the Dolbeault cohomology of such domains, see Theorem~\ref{thm:reciprocal}.
-Secondly, we use the aforementioned extension to show the Hodge decomposition and to compute the Dolbeault cohomology of Oeljeklaus-Toma manifolds, see Theorem~\ref{Hodgedecomposition}.
+Firstly, we extend the ``if'' direction of Vogt's result to open sets $U$ in $\C^n/ \Lambda$, whose inverse image in $\C^n$ are convex domains, see Theorem~\ref{main}.
+For this we need to impose a new condition on the discrete subgroup $\Lambda$, which we shall call {\it strong dispersiveness}.
+We show that this condition is actually equivalent to the finite generation of the Dolbeault cohomology of such domains, see Theorem~\ref{thm:reciprocal}, thus extending the ``only if'' direction of the cited result as well.
+Secondly, we use the aforementioned extension to show the Hodge decomposition and to compute the Dolbeault cohomology of Oeljeklaus-Toma (OT) manifolds, see Theorem~\ref{Hodgedecomposition}.
 These are compact complex manifolds associated to number fields allowing a positive number of real embeddings as well as a positive number of complex (non-real) embeddings, see Section \ref{section:OT}.
 Their construction and first properties are described in \cite{OT}.
+Thus OT manifolds give examples in any dimension of compact complex non-K\" ahler manifolds for which Hodge decomposition holds, or equivalently, the Fr\" olicher spectral sequence degenerates at the first page.
 As a consequence, we also obtain a new way of computing the Dolbeault cohomology of Inoue-Bombieri surfaces, which are obtained as Oeljeklaus-Toma manifolds of complex dimension 2, without using powerful tools like the Riemann-Roch theorem or Serre duality and providing instead a more complex-analytical proof.

 {{\bf Acknowledgements:}} The authors acknowledge the support of the Max Planck Institute for Mathematics in Bonn where part of this research was carried out.
 A. O. is partially supported by a grant of Ministry of Research and Innovation, CNCS - UEFISCDI, project number PN-III-P4-ID-PCE-2016-0065, within PNCDI III.
 M.T. warmly thanks Karl Oeljeklaus for many interesting discussions on OT-manifolds since the publication of \cite{OT}.